isabella232/Edge-Enterprise-pr.it-it/edgeenterprise/edge-ie-mode-local-site-list.md

 È possibile configurare questa esperienza tramite criteri di gruppo per l'organizzazione.

-Nota: un sito non *configurato* richiede la modalità IE ma non è configurato per l'apertura in modalità IE nell'elenco siti Enterprise modalità utente.
+Nota: un sito non configurato è un sito che richiede la modalità IE ma non è configurato per l'apertura in modalità IE nell'elenco dei siti in modalità Enterprise.Note: An *unconfigured* site is one that requires IE mode but is not configured to open in IE mode in the Enterprise Mode Site List.

 ## <a name="local-site-list-experience"></a>Esperienza elenco siti locali